×

 Loyola's Sustainable Campuses

 Our Jesuit tradition compels us to seek social justice and care for creation.
 We believe in local action that creates global impact.
-Social enterprises, such as our Biodiesel program or ChainLinks, create learning opportunities while improving the environment and local communities in sound financial structures.
+Social enterprises, such as our Biodiesel program, create learning opportunities while improving the environment and local communities in sound financial structures.
 Our location in Northeastern Illinois on the shores of Lake Michigan allows us to understand, through research and coursework, the value of our natural resources and the impact that unsustainable development has caused.
 Our urban setting in Chicago connects us to local communities, providing opportunities for energy efficient buildings, sustainable transportation options and local engagement.

 Lake Shore Campus

-Check out a virtual tour of Loyola's Lake Shore Campus by clicking here.
+Check out a virtual tour of Loyola's Lake Shore Campus by clicking here

 Transportation